aimms/documentation/webui/table-widget.rst

 Block Editing
 -------------

 From AIMMS 4.87 onwards, the table supports block editing.
 You can select a region of the table using your mouse, then type a value and press **CTRL+ENTER** to change all selected cells into the value you typed.
 In case of a dropdown cell displaying an element parameter, you should also use **CTRL+ENTER** to do this (in earlier AIMMS versions just pressing **ENTER** would change the value of the -single- cell).
 In case of a binary cell with a checkbox, use **CTRL+SPACE** to toggle all selected values into the toggled value of the first cell.
+In case of a DateTime cell, use **CTRL+LEFT MOUSE**.
 Please be aware that if the top-left cell of your selection is a read-only cell, this does not work, so make sure you select an editable cell in that position.
 If your top-left cell is editable and your selection includes read-only cells, of course only the editable cells get the new value.

 You are not limited to selecting a rectangular region of cells.
 Holding down the **CTRL** key, you can select more than one region with your mouse.
 Such a region can also consist of a single cell; in that case simply click on it (while still holding **CTRL** pressed).
 This offers you a quick way to change a scattered selection of cells to a single value.